IshaqMKhan/IshaqMKhan.github.io/_pages/about.md

 I am a passionate deep learning and computer vision researcher with a strong interest in applying AI to real-world problems, particularly in healthcare.
 My work bridges core machine learning techniques and domain-specific challenges in medical imaging, where I develop and optimize deep learning models for tasks like disease detection and image-based diagnosis.
 I am driven by the potential of AI to improve decision-making, enhance diagnostic accuracy, and support impactful research across disciplines.

+## During my master's degree, i worked on
+- Disease classification using tranformers and CNNs
+- Hip fracture detection for clinical use with multi-scale learning

 Research Interests
 ======
 - Computer Vision and Deep Learning